grantkee/atp-form/README.md

 #### Future Additions

+* Collect date and setState of date on FunctionalAssessment to add logic component: If the last assessment was less than 30 days ago, we don't need to do it again.
+Mostly helpful if doing multiple pieces of equipment at the same time.

 * Search function for client list: DOB, first_name, last_name, etc.

 * Ability to search DME equipment and obtain manufacturer information